dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

    pgcopydb list tables: List all the source tables to copy data from
    usage: pgcopydb list tables  --source ...

-     --source          Postgres URI to the source database --without-pkey    List only tables that have no primary key
+     --source            Postgres URI to the source database --filter <filename> Use the filters defined in <filename>
+     --list-skipped      List only tables that are setup to be skipped --without-pkey      List only tables that have no primary key

 .. _pgcopydb_list_sequences: